Working With Any Number of Futures

 Listing 17-25: Using yield_now to let operations switch off making progress

-You can see this for yourself by setting up a little benchmark, like the one in Listing 17-26.
-(This is not an especially rigorous way to do performance testing, but it suffices to show the difference here.)
+You can see this for yourself by setting up a little benchmark, such as the one in Listing 17-26.
+(This isn’t an especially rigorous way to do performance testing, but it suffices to show the difference here.)
 Here, we skip all the status printing, pass a one-nanosecond Duration to trpl::sleep, and let each future run by itself, with no switching between the futures.
 Then we run for 1,000 iterations and see how long the future using trpl::sleep takes compared to the future using trpl::yield_now.

 Filename: src/main.rs